-How to Register for Credit
+How to Register Your Internship for Academic Credit

 - Job title